Explore distinctives of NAMB's five regions

 This timeline indicates milestones of ministry over more than 165 years of sharing Christ with North America.

-1845 – Newly formed Southern Baptist Convention (SBC), meeting at First Baptist Church, Augusta, Georgia, establishes the Board of Domestic Missions, to be based in Marion, Alabama.
+1845 – Newly formed Southern Baptist Convention (SBC) meeting at First Baptist Church, Augusta, Ga, establishes the Board of Domestic Missions to be based in Marion, Ala.

 1847 – First Southern Baptist involvement in chaplaincy begins at the University of Virginia.

 1864 – During the Civil War, the Board of Domestic Missions drops most of its missionary work to supply chaplains for the Confederacy.